vhollo/bestdictator/static/_tests/could-i-be-a-dictator-too.md

         bully: This.
       - score: 3
         choice: I only hate the working class
-        bully: And the middle class, right?
+        bully: And the other classes, right?
   - q: Do you trust people?
     choices:
       - score: 0